slatedocs/slate/source/includes/markdown/_06-object-hierarchy.html.md

 #### Tasks

 Tasks are the basic unit of action in Asana.
-Tasks have many fields including a single assignee, name, notes, followers, likes, and comments.
+Tasks have many fields including a single assignee, name, notes, followers (aka collaborators), likes, and comments.
 Tasks inherit custom fields from their parent project(s).
 Custom fields values are set for each individual task.

 In addition to standard Create / Read / Update / Delete operations, there are a few things to watch out for when working with tasks: